-Thanks to the hard work of Conserving Carolina and their ace trailblazer Peter Barr, there's a spectacular new hike to explore in the Upper Hickory Nut Gorge area in 2017.
+Thanks to the hard work of Conserving Carolina and their ace trailblazer Peter Barr, there's a spectacular new hike to explore in the Upper Hickory Nut Gorge area.
 The 3-mile Wildcat Rock Trail climbs about 1,800 feet in elevation, taking you to a 100-foot waterfall, rock climbing area, towering cliffs and a panoramic lookout point from Wildcat Rock (photo above).
 It ends in a highland grassland atop Little Bearwallow Mountain, elevation 3,980 feet.
 It opened in April 2017.

 The trail took 3 years and $200,000 to build.
 It was painstakingly designed to be the utmost in sustainability to protect the land, using natural materials to last many generations.
 This area is home to rare plant communities and a big variety of wildflowers.
 In fact, more than 100 acres have been designated the Little Bearwallow Mountain Significant Natural Heritage Area for its biodiversity.

 Within the next few years, this trail will extend another two miles to the top of Bearwallow Mountain, connecting to another 3.5 miles of trail.
 This is one of the many trails that will form the much bigger Upper Hickory Nut Gorge Trail (also see Bearwallow Mountain Trail and Trombatore Trail).

 The hike begins at a small parking area along US Highway 74A (Drovers Road Scenic Byway) in Gerton, located between Asheville and Chimney Rock.
 It's about 18 miles from downtown Asheville.
 It's easy to spot with an old fireplace, sign for "Upper Hickory Nut Gorge" and crosswalk.